Free Kitchen Hacks eBook

 Covered and refrigerated, this casserole will last 3-5 days.
 You can also freeze it for up to 6 months.

-The easiest way to reheat a portion of this 5-ingredient maple sweet potato casserole is in the microwave, covered, for 3-5 minutes, stirring a couple of times in between.
+The easiest way to reheat a portion of this easy maple sweet potato casserole is in the microwave, covered, for 3-5 minutes, stirring a couple of times in between.
 This will, however, melt your marshmallows and mix them into the sweet potatoes.

 Prepping this Maple Sweet Potato Casserole Ahead